Showing 1 - 24 of 208 total

 Should I get a gas furnace or an electric furnace?

-Deciding which type of furnace for your heating needs will depend on what you wish to use for your power and fuel source and assessing the pros and cons of each option.
+Deciding which type of furnace system for your heating needs will depend on what you wish to use for your power and fuel source and assessing the pros and cons of each option.
 Gas furnaces work by using a pilot light or heat source to ignite the natural gas, which is blown through your home's ductwork until the desired temperature is reached.

 Electric furnaces work similarly, but instead of combustion of gas, it relies on heated could for the heat source.
 If you want to save more on utility bills, gas furnaces are the better option as electricity is more expensive than gas.
 But if you are looking for a more environmentally-friendly system that is considered safer, an electric furnace would be the better option.